In case you are thinking about learning to play a musical instrument, learning the guitar is a fantastic choice:

 GuitarTricks has many-many lessons on popular songs by the biggest artists, such as SRV, Beatles, Guns n Roses, Santana, etc. They have around 1000 lessons on songs at the moment (September 2021).

 JamPlay does not have as many song lessons, and the ones that they do have are not very popular songs.

 Why should you care?

-Learning guitar is all about making music.
-While I appreciate JamPlay’s courses on guitar theory and such, beginner-intermediate need to be motivated by learning the songs that they love.
+Learning the guitar is all about making music.
+While I appreciate JamPlay's courses on guitar theory and such, beginner-intermediate guitarists need to be motivated by learning the songs that they love.